Anúncios

 Financial Need vs. Work History

-The most notable difference between SSI vs. SSDI is how eligibility is determined:
+The most significant difference between SSI and SSDI is the basis for eligibility:

 Medical Criteria and Waiting Periods

-Both SSI and SSDI require medical proof of disability, but:
+Both programs require medical proof of disability, but they handle waiting periods differently: